Screen acting: masterclass

 What is the course about?

-An intensive practical course in screen acting performance, and techniques for acting in front of the camera.
-It is aimed at students with accredited acting training and some professional experience who have not been able to breakthrough into screen acting who wish to develop confidence in front of the camera.
+This course is for advanced acting students and those with accredited acting training or some professional experience who have not yet been able to breakthrough into screen acting who wish to develop confidence in front of the camera.

-You will get an in-depth look at techniques ranging from improvisation to character development, based on a script for TV/film.
-Learn how to get the best performance and build your confidence on screen.
-Practise moving for the camera and learn about the differences between theatre and television performances.
+You will get an in-depth look at techniques ranging from character development, script analysis, film specific technical work and frame appropriate performance.
+Learn how to give the best performance and build your confidence on screen.
+Practise working with the camera and learn about the differences between theatre and television performances.
 Scenes will be worked, recorded and analysed, and you will be required to learn scripts.

 What will we cover?